 Is that really enough time to truly give the thanks we should be giving?

 This simple but profound practice of giving thanks daily has literally changed everything for me.
 This reflective powerful practice has been a game changer for my life as I have consistently focused, meditated and actively sought out and thanked those who have played some significant role in my life.
 The Ripplers who read this will understand and recognize the power of this small act.
-If not, perhaps you’ll be willing to give it a try for the next 365 days and see the Ripples you create for yourself and others.
+If not, perhaps you’ll be willing to give it a try for the next 365 days.
+Im sure you’ll see the Ripples you create for yourself and others.
 Trust me the actual day of Thanksgiving will quite literally have a whole new meaning for you.

 I spent this Thanksgiving quietly reflecting and smiling about all that I have good in my life.
 Though I will admit, I did jump on the bandwagon and entered my own public declaration of thanks and gratitude in the spate of the social networking outpourings.
 I wasn’t being cynical, just going with the flow with a small smile of deference.